kushalseth/kushalseth/README.md

 ## Support Me

-I am sure keeping a contact is the biggest support.
+Keeping in touch is the biggest support.
 Please connect on any platform which ever is your favorite

 ## Hire Me